 We need a valid email address to ensure you get all the reminders, information and links you need.

 We no longer issue temporary licences, so if your renewal application is delayed because we cannot get in touch with you, you will not be able to work if your current licence expires while your new one is being processed.

 The address on your DVLA driver’s licence

-Your DVLA driver's licence must have your new address on it.
+Your DVLA driver's licence must have your new address on it and be in date.
 We will not be able to renew your taxi licence if your DVLA driver's licence is not registered to your current address, or if your licence is out of date.

 What checks and certificates do I need?

 DBS check and DVLA mandate - you will receive an email three months before your licence expires with details on how to obtain a new DBS check and DVLA mandate.
 This process is managed by our approved partner Personnel Checks.

 From the 1st January 2016, all drivers renewing a taxi or private hire licence must have a Certificate of Good Conduct if they have lived or been on holiday outside the UK for more than three months since their last licence was issued.

 A medical certificate - drivers who are renewing a licence and have reached key ages of 45, 50, 55 or 60, will also need to provide a medical certificate.
 We will let you know if this is the case.

 Liverpool Standard Part 2 Certificate - we no longer give a temporary licence to drivers who have not completed this course.